nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### 2.6.1 EPUB 3.2 Navigation Document

 The principle navigation document of the EPUB package is the `xhtml` file with the `properties` attribute set to nav in the `<manifest>` section of the package document.
 For matters of convenience mostly, this file is required to be named `nav.xhtml`.

+Section 5.2.1 of this document contains language specific headings for the `<nav>` sections of the navigation document that are listed below.

 ##### 2.6.1.1 The Table Of Contents